shadowroot2/gree_ac/README.md

-# gree_ac
+# Gree AC PHP API
-API to controll Gree AC with WiFi
+API to controll Gree AC with WiFi by network